jdderijke/MbusTCP-master/README.md

 <ins>returns:</ins>
 All fields/registers from 1 specific slave address. (only VARIABLE DATA STRUCTURE is supported at this moment)
 returns a dictionary with the FDH information of this slave and a 'fields' key
-The 'fields' key contains a list of dictionaries (1 per decoded field/register) with: Description, Value, Unit
+In extensive_mode the full Variable Data STructure (VDS) is added in the reponse field In default mode the 'fields' key contains a list of dictionaries (1 per decoded field/register) with: Description, Value, Unit
+In extensive_mode The following extra information is added per field:
+function: Min, Max, Actual or Error type of value
+storage:
+tariff:
+orig_value: Value before scaling
+scaling: Scaling factor
+DR_startindex: Startindex of this  Data Record in the Variable Data Structure part of the response
+DR: The actual, undecoded, Data Record (Data Record Header + Data)
+decoder: The used decoder

+Using extensive_mode one could decide to decode and scale the data outside of the MbusTcpMaster.
 </code>

 ## How to use